Automattic/jetpack/readme.txt

 = 4.6 =

-* Release date: February 8, 2017
+* Release date: February 7, 2017
 * Release post: http://wp.me/p1moTy-40g

 **Exciting New Features and Improvements**

-* Enable Google Analytics and insert the necessary tracking code with this new Jetpack feature.
+* Enable Google Analytics without touching a line of code with this new Jetpack feature.

 **Performance Improvements**